AET-DevOps25/team-LECture-bot/README.md

 ## 📁 Project Structure

+The project follows an API-driven design, separating the API specification from its implementations.
 A brief overview of the main directories:

+- `/api`: Contains the OpenAPI specification (`openapi.yaml`), which is the single source of truth for the API contract.
+It also includes scripts for code generation.
-- `/client`: Contains the frontend React application source code and its Dockerfile.
+- `/services`: Contains the source code for all microservices.
+  - `/services/client`: The frontend React application.
-- `/server`: Contains the backend Spring Boot application source code, its Dockerfile, and database initialization scripts (db-init).
+  - `/services/server`: The backend Spring Boot application.
+  - `/services/genai`: The Python GenAI microservice.
-- `/docker-compose.yml`: (Located in this root directory) Orchestrates the client, server, and database services for a complete development environment.
+- `/docker-compose.yml`: Orchestrates all services for a complete local development environment.
-- `/docs`: Contains additional documentation like architecture descriptions, analysis models, and problem statements.
+- `/docs`: Contains architecture diagrams and other project documentation.

 ## 🚀 Getting Started: Running the Full Application (with Root Docker Compose)